-It’s been 20 years since the BMW X5 reimagined the SUV with its car-like dynamics and good enough off-road capability.
+It's been a long time since BMW first ventured into SUVs with the X5 - building a car with enough off-road attitude (and just enough off-road ability) to join the legions of posh SUVs at the private school gates.
 Its success opened the door for a range of smaller X models and five-door coupe spin-offs, but BMW has never ventured into larger, more profitable Range Rover territory – perhaps ironically given it funded the previous generation Rangie.
 But now it has with the X7.

-Prices start from £72,155, and you won’t see many about: BMW hopes to shift around 800 a year here – a tenth of the X5’s it registered in 2018.
+Prices start on the other side of £75,000, and you won’t see many about: BMW hopes to shift around 800 a year here – a tenth of the X5s it registered in 2018.

 When you say ‘larger’…

 It’s huge.
 But, despite what the challenging Buckingham Palace front grille suggests, BMW’s biggest car is not abnormally mammoth.
 At 5151mm long and over 2.3 tonnes, the X7 sits between the slightly smaller and lighter Range Rover and the slightly larger and heavier Mercedes GLS.
 A 7-series is a bit shorter, the long-wheelbase version longer, both dwarfed in height, width and weight.

 The X7 shares its basic CLAR architecture with the 7-series, but it does not feature the 7’s Carbon Core construction, in which carbonfibre is used in places like the transmission tunnel and cant rails alongside aluminium and steel.
 That’s because the X7 is not built in Germany like the 7-series, but at BMW’s Spartanburg plant in the USA.

 We’re told that while BMW does source carbonfibre for its i cars in the US, it’s too costly to productionise here.
 ‘In this class, you might as well invest in extra equipment,’ explains our source.